ojas98/ojas98/README.md

 - Analyze customer behavior, product metrics, and sales trends to support **data-driven business growth**.
 - Conducted **A/B testing**, funnel analysis, and user behavior tracking to optimize product performance.
 - Collaborate with cross-functional teams (Tech, Product, Marketing) to design and deliver scalable, insight-driven solutions.
-- Apply and experiment with **ML techniques** such as clustering, regression, and lead scoring in real-world business contexts.
 - Continuously upskilling in **Data science tools, Business problem-solving, and Product analytics** — because learning never stops🚀. ( Onwards and Upwards )

 ---